Sultan Ahmad Khan

-Khan captured Farah soon after in March 1862, which was controlled by the Barakzai Emirs since 30th October 1856.
+Khan captured Farah soon after in March 1862.
+Farah had been a Muhammadzai possession since their occupation of the town on October 30, 1856.
 This became Dost Mohammad Khan's casus belli to launch an attack on Herat.
 On June 29 or July 8 Farah was captured by the Muhammadzais.
 On July 22, Sabzawar was captured.
 By July 28, Herat was besieged.
 During the 10-month siege Ahmad died on March 6, 1863, being succeeded by his son Shah Nawaz Khan.
 Shortly before his death, he had been affected by a disease that causes limb paralysis.
 On May 27, 1863, Herat would finally fall to the Amir.